"I don't love my wife like I used to…"

 Good question.
 The answer is simple.
 Love is a verb.
 The "feeling" is the fruit that love bears.
 So love her.
 Serve her.
 Sacrifice for her.
 Listen to her.
 Appreciate her.
 Go the extra mile for her.
 Affirm her.
 Hold her.
 Talk with her.

-Do that and…guess what?
+Do that and … guess what?
 The fruit of feeling will return.
-Sadly, we get it backwards.
+Sadly, we get it backward.
 We want the feeling to produce the doing when actually it is the doing that produces the feeling.
 So, "do."
 It's really that simple.

 "Love is patient,